cds-git/BetterResult/README.md

 - Refactor implementation to be more modern and functional style
 - Add ToError extension method on Exceptions
 - Rename methods to make more sense for a functional style
-- Update GetMetadata methods to return null rather than throw exceptions

 ---